Preston-Landers/Prompt-Like-A-Pro/README.md

 the rails, or other oddities.

-While these episodes can be quite entertaining, and can actually be quite helpful in understanding how LLMs really work, and sometimes lead to some deeper insights or philosophical questions, they are not conducive to debugging your crappy little React app.
+While these episodes can be quite entertaining, and can actually be quite helpful in understanding how LLMs really work, and sometimes lead to some [deeper insights](#but-how-does-it-know) or philosophical questions, they are not conducive to debugging your little React app.
 So start a new chat.

 ### Ask for a summary

 If you have a long chat history going, ask the model to summarize it.
 This will help when you [start a new chat](#start-a-new-chat), or when you want to present the results of your conversation to another model for continued analysis.
 Often this is useful even if you plan to continue the current chat for now.
+Another quick tip is that you can easily combine 4-6 questions (depending on scope) within a single prompt and have them all answered efficiently, unlike how your coworker Deborah responds to your emails.

 ### Paste an image or a screenshot (or three)